 6-Year-Old Finds Message Alleging Chinese Prison Labor In Box Of Christmas Cards

-Six-year-old Florence Widdicombe was writing notes on Christmas cards to her school friends in South London when she discovered one had already been written on.
+Six-year-old Florence Widdicombe was writing notes on Christmas cards to her school friends in South London when she discovered that one card had already been written on.

 "We are foreign prisoners in Shanghai Qingpu prison China," it said in English, written in all capital letters.
 "Forced to work against our will.
 Please help us and notify human rights organization."

-It instructed the person who finds the message to contact a Mr. Peter Humphrey, the former British journalist who was working as a corporate fraud investigator in China when he was detained in the Shanghai prison for 23 months.
+It instructed the person who found the message to contact a Mr. Peter Humphrey, a former British journalist who was working as a corporate fraud investigator in China when he was detained in the Shanghai prison for 23 months.
 The box of holiday cards had been purchased at British grocery giant Tesco, which donates money from sales of the cards to charities.

 Florence's father reached out to Humphrey, who then wrote about the message and living conditions at the prison in The Sunday Times.

-Note: A previous caption incorrectly said the Christmas card contained a message apparently from a Chinese prisoner.
-The message was apparently from foreign prisoners in China.